Beers4Flags/writeups/2018/bsides/forensic/never/readme.md

 Shit, it's not possible !!!

 However there is another possibility to recover it.
 Here is a good resource : https://www.csitech.co.uk/recreating-files-from-the-volatility-mft-parser/

+It is possible to recreate the file via MFT parser

 ```BASH
 vol.py -f Challenge.raw --profile=Win7SP1x86 mftparser | grep -C 20 "demon.py.txt"